VolkovLabs/business-calendar/README.md

 ## Introduction

-Business Calendar panel is a Grafana plugin that displays events from various data sources.
+The Business Calendar panel is a Grafana plugin that displays events in a stylish calendar format.
+The data can come from various data sources.

 [![Business Calendar 3.1.0 | Overview and detailed tutorial | Display dates and time in Grafana](https://raw.githubusercontent.com/volkovlabs/business-calendar/main/img/business.png)](https://youtu.be/CvLqyY2fQfo)

 ## Requirements

-- Business Calendar panel 3.X requires **Grafana 10** or **Grafana 11**.
+- The Business Calendar panel 3.X requires **Grafana 10** or **Grafana 11**.
 - Calendar panel 2.X requires **Grafana 9.2** or **Grafana 10**.
 - Calendar panel 1.X requires **Grafana 8.5** or **Grafana 9**.

+## Getting Started

 You can install the Business Calendar panel plugin from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/marcusolsson-calendar-panel/) or use the Grafana command line tool.